WASHINGTON (AP) — Tempers are rising in America, along with the temperatures.

 Republican Jodi Crosson, a 55-year-old single mother and production and sales manager in Bexley, Ohio, thinks global warming is a serious problem because she's felt the wrath of extreme weather and rising heat.
 But to her, it's not quite as big an issue as the economy.

-Scott Tiller, a 59-year-old underground coal miner in West Virginia, has seen mine after mine close, and he agrees with Martig.
+Scott Tiller, a 59-year-old underground coal miner in West Virginia, has seen mine after mine close, and says coal is getting a bad rap.

 "I think we've been treated unfairly and kind of looked down upon as polluters," Tiller says.
 "They say the climate is changing, but are we doing it?
 Or is it just a natural thing that the Earth does?"

-So instead of spouting statistics, some climate activists and even scientists try to build bridges to communities that might doubt that the Earth is warming but are not utterly dismissive.
+Repeatedly explaining science and showing data doesn't convince some people to change their core beliefs, experts say.
+So instead some climate activists and even scientists try to build bridges to communities that might doubt that the Earth is warming but are not utterly dismissive.

 The more people connect on a human level, the more people can "overcome these tribal attitudes," Anna Jane Joyner says.
 "We really do have a lot more in common than we think."